FREEQUENTLY ASKED QUESTIONS

 7. When will the project start?

-The project is not expected to start until the fall of 2022.
+The project is not expected to start until the spring of 2023.

 8. Where can I find a drawing of the proposed project?